Every day, your guests are capturing and sharing photos and videos of your resort or hotel and the experience you provide.

 - Give them a way to explicitly say “yes” (e.g. #YesCrowdRiff)

 Here are a few of the benefits of CrowdRiff’s streamlined rights management process:

 - After commenting, CrowdRiff will listen for an approval.
-When a user responds with your hashtag, a screenshot will be taken and archived for your records.
+When a user responds with your hashtag, we'll log that response and archive it for your records.

 - Once approved, CrowdRiff automatically retrieves the highest-resolution photo available.

 - It’s easy to keep track of which visuals you have rights to - icons are automatically added to every visual that is rights-approved, and you can filter your requests to see which requests are still outstanding and which have been approved.

 4| For extra peace of mind, direct people to your full Terms & Conditions

 We understand that travel and tourism marketers (or your legal team!) can sometimes want more than just a simple “yes”.

 If you do, you can have your comment direct users to where they can review your full terms and conditions.
 A lot of brands will just create a simple page on their website with their terms and then direct social users there.

 For the strictest legal requirements, CrowdRiff also offers Advanced Rights Management, which displays the photos you’ve requested rights to alongside your full legal document.
 It also lets you send multiple requests to one user and lets them choose which of those photos they want to give permission to, which gives brands a higher chance of getting more photos approved!